Chicago River Water Trails

 Just past the Ashland Avenue bridge, on both sides of the Webster Street Bridge, is the Webster Street Aeration Station.
 Use caution when approaching and passing through the Aeration Station.
 Do not paddle in the aerated water.
 Aerated water can affect the buoyancy of both boats and people passing through it (for example boats can float lower in the water).

 Just past the North Avenue Bridge, the river broadens into the North Avenue Turning Basin.
 Turn left (east) and enter the North Branch Canal (the channel on the east side of Goose Island).
 The Canal turns south.
 At the confluence of the North Branch, South Branch and Main Stem, follow the South Branch through the downtown area.

 Just south of the 18th Street Bridge is the take out at Ping Tom Memorial Park, located at 300 W. 19th Street in Chicago’s Chinatown.
 The 12-acre Ping Tom Memorial Park offers many amenities including a playground and community gathering areas.
-Urban Kayaks rents kayaks from the boathouse at Ping Tom Memorial Park.
+REI rents kayaks from the boathouse at Ping Tom Memorial Park.